derrod/legendary/README.md

 Right now it is in an early public testing stage and still needs a lot of work to work.
 But it does work!

 **What works:**
- - Authenticate with Epic
+ - Authenticating with Epic's service
- - Download and install games and their DLC
+ - Downloading and installing your games and their DLC
  - Delta patching/updating of installed games
- - Launch games with online authentication
+ - Launching games with online authentication (for multiplayer)
+ - Running games with WINE on Linux

 **Planned:**
- - PyPI/PPA distribution
  - Simple GUI for managing/launching games
  - Importing installed games from the EGS launcher
+ - Better interfaces for other developers to use Legendary in their projects
  - Lots and lots of bug fixes, optimizations, and refactoring...

 ## Requirements

-- python 3.8+ **(64-bit)**
+- python 3.8+ (64-bit on Windows)
 - requests
-- setuptools (for installation)
+- setuptools (only when installing/building)

 ## How to run/install